Morris Crocker - Chartered Accountants

 How we can help

-If you are affected and currently use a desktop bookkeeping system you will need to ensure its updated in time for MTD for Income Tax or investigate how to integrate it with bridging software.
+If you are affected and currently use a desktop bookkeeping system you need to ensure its updated to comply with MTD for Income Tax or investigate how to integrate it with bridging software.
 Although HMRC are still compiling their list of MTD for Income Tax compatible software you should not delay as some older software simply won’t be updated and you may need to change to a newer package.
-If you do not currently use any form of software, you will need to consider moving to a digital bookkeeping system in time for the charges.
+If you do not currently use any form of software, you need to consider moving to a digital bookkeeping system.

 Moving to online accounting can offer many other time-saving and efficiency benefits.
 Used correctly, it can provide you and your accountant with an overall, detailed and up-to-date view of your accounts for better financial decision making.

-There are many online accounting products on the market but two we would recommend are Xero and QuickBooks Online.
-We can provide versions of these specifically tailored to meet your needs and offer help with the initial set up and training.
+There are many online accounting products on the market, but we would recommend Xero, Dext Solo, and Hammock.
+We can provide versions of these specifically tailored to meet your needs and offer help with the initial set-up and training.

 The software is available by monthly subscription.
 Both Xero and QuickBooks Online offers subscribers constantly updated systems to guarantee that you are always using the latest version.